DominicMachado/DominicMachado.github.io/docs/clas-199-s24/index.md

 ### Important Links
 &nbsp;
 Everything that you need to know about this course is on this website.
 You can find out about [course objectives](https://dominicmachado.github.io/course-objectives-clas199-s24), [course policies](https://dominicmachado.github.io/course-policies-clas199-s24), [assessment](https://dominicmachado.github.io/assessment-clas199-s24), and our [full course schedule](https://dominicmachado.github.io/schedule-clas199-s24).

+We will not but using a physical textbook, but rather an online textbook created by myself and several other colleagues in our department.
+Here you can find all sorts of useful readings, exercises, and resources to use.
 - [Sourcebook on race and ethnicity in the ancient world](https://drive.google.com/file/d/1W2mDquBzVIO9CS8zONornrroleLJhrCd/view?usp=share_link)
 - [Classics resource guide](https://libguides.holycross.edu/classics)